 We are a biopharmaceutical company focused on discovering, developing, and commercializing important new medicines to improve the lives of people with cancer.
 We are leveraging our proprietary switch-control kinase inhibitor platform and deep expertise in kinase biology to develop a broad portfolio of innovative medicines.
-On May 15, 2020, QINLOCK was approved by the FDA for the treatment of adult patients with advanced GIST who have received prior treatment with three or more kinase inhibitors, including imatinib.
-QINLOCK is currently being investigated in a Phase 3 study for the treatment of patients with second-line GIST.
-In addition to QINLOCK, we are advancing multiple drug candidates from our platform in various stages of clinical development.
-We have used our platform to develop a diverse pipeline of tumor-targeted and immuno-targeted drug candidates designed to improve outcomes for patients with cancer by improving the quality, rate, and/or durability of their responses to treatment that includes our approved drug, QINLOCK, and two clinical-stage, one preclinical-stage, and ongoing research-stage programs.
-We wholly own QINLOCK and our drug candidates with the exception of a development and commercialization out-license agreement for QINLOCK in Greater China.
-We are preparing for a potential launch of QINLOCK in Europe and we have, and intend in the future to, enter into select distributor arrangements to offer QINLOCK to geographies where we do not intend to build a local presence, such as Australia and Canada.
+We have one approved drug, QINLOCK, which was developed through our proprietary platform.
+Beyond QINLOCK, we are developing three clinical-stage drug candidates and advancing our research-stage programs.
+We wholly own QINLOCK and all of our drug candidates with the exception of a development and commercialization out-license agreement for QINLOCK in Greater China.
+We are preparing for a potential launch of QINLOCK in Europe and we have entered, and intend in the future to enter, into select distributor arrangements to offer QINLOCK in geographies where we do not intend to distribute QINLOCK on our own, such as Australia and Canada.